Larabee0/VECS/README.md

 This is because an extra subdivison quadruples the geometry the final scene has 125m polys while with 6 only 25m The frame rate hit is massive as you can see

+GPU Busy remains optimally ontop of the cpu time